Modeling User Redemption Behavior in Complex Incentive Digital Environment: An Empirical Study Using Large-Scale Transactional Data: Discussion and Conclusion

-First, we found that points obtained from PLPs exhibit similar statistical features to money spending, which confirms our assumption that points can function like money due to the wide area of availability of PLPs.
-We also found that some demographic attributes are associated with redemption patterns, and we also identified groups of customers who adopt specific redemption strategies.
-One such group is characterized by its frugality, allocating all points to financial services.
-This group tends to attract customers with particular tendencies.
+This study provided empirical insights into consumer behavior on PLPs using large-scale, real-world transaction data, addressing three key research questions.
+First, we found that points obtained from PLPs exhibit similar distributional patterns to monetary spending across categories, reflecting the broad redemption opportunities within PLPs.
+At the same time, however, recipients of an exogenous point grant redeemed only a fraction of the awarded amount in the short term, exhibiting a savings-like motive analogous to what is observed with cash transfers.
+We also found that some demographic attributes are associated with redemption patterns, and identified groups of customers who adopt specific redemption strategies.
+We find a group in which customers allocate a certain portion of points to financial services.
 Other groups exhibit a wide variety of behaviors, suggesting a differential perception of point utility across segments.
-Secondly, we find that a certain amount of exogenous point grants can stimulate subsequent point redemption, particularly among younger users.
+Second, we revealed that a certain amount of exogenous point grants can stimulate subsequent point redemption.
 On the other hand, customers, on average, do not spend all the granted points; rather, they tend to save them.
-This finding aligns with the standard discussion of marginal propensity to consume in economic policy and contradicts the common belief that providing points leads to irrational spending behavior.
-Third, we established a clear link between consumers' general shopping behavior (exploration vs. exploitation) and their point redemption behavior within the PLP.
+This finding aligns with the standard discussion of marginal propensity to consume in economic policy and suggests that providing points does not always lead to irrational spending behavior.
+Notably, the approximately 16\% redemption rate in the first month is consistent with the conservative spending patterns observed in cash-based fiscal stimulus programs.
+This suggests that consumers apply a savings motive to points just as they do to money, even though hoarded points do not generate interest or other financial returns.
+Third, we found an association between consumers' general shopping behavior (exploration vs. exploitation) and their point redemption behavior within the PLP.
 This applies the exploration-exploitation framework to point redemption and contributes to the debate on synergy versus cannibalization in PLPs.
+The finding that age is a stronger predictor of exploration than point-usage cluster warrants further discussion.
+Our results suggest that life-stage factors (e.g., age) likely drive this pattern: established households tend to develop stable multi-store routines, whereas younger consumers in transitional life stages exhibit broader and more exploratory shopping behavior.